 In Lake Boca Raton in the morning, I dived to inspect the shaft drive chain.
 The water was clear and salty.

-The drive chain was good, but the anodes were fairly worn.
+The drive chain was good, but the anodes were pretty worn.
 I had two anodes.
-One for fresh one for salt water.
-I guess the fresh water one was pretty much corroded.
+One for fresh, one for salt water.
+I guess the freshwater one was pretty much corroded.

 I took off at 10:30.
 I got much better at timing the bridges.
 But as I got into Miami, I kept missing the bridge timing and wasted lots of time waiting for the next opening.
-There was some shoaing, so I could not travel fast.
+There was some showing, so I couldn't travel fast.

-I got into Miami late, tired and concerned about Dodge Island bridge.
-It says it is 65 feet but I was very uncomfortable with it.
+I arrived in Miami late, tired, and concerned about the Dodge Island bridge.
+It says it is 65 feet, but I was very uncomfortable with it.
 Maybe it was fatigue and the darkness.
-I called Wally and he strongly suggested I return back and anchor between third and fourth Venetian bridges.
+I called Wally, and he strongly suggested I return and anchor between the third and fourth Venetian bridges.

-The next day I cross the Dodge bridge again and the antenna definitely touched the bridge even though it’s supposed to be 67 feet My mast is 46 feet
+The next day, I crossed the Dodge bridge again, and the antenna definitely touched the bridge, even though it's supposed to be 67 feet.
+My mast is 46 feet.

-I got fuel and fuel at Croydon, Marine, and then docked at No Name Harbor.
-I tried to make Ramen for lunch but the propane ran out.
+I got fuel at Croydon, Marine, and then docked at No Name Harbour.
+I tried to make Ramen for lunch, but the propane ran out.
 Perfect - I had optimized my propane usage.
 The third SodaStream was also almost empty.
 Trifecta!

-I tidy up the boat, remove the propane tanks, prepared the battery for changing I clean up the boat
+I tidy up the boat, remove the propane tanks, prepare the battery for changing, and clean up the ship.

 I waited for Sandrito to pick me up.
-He had trouble getting there and was trying to walk eventually he got there I re-anchored the boat and came back to the house and had a pork supper with Raul, Sandrito, Sandro and Nelly.
+He had trouble getting there and was trying to walk.
+Eventually, he got there.
+I re-anchored the boat and came back to the house, where I had a pork supper with Raul, Sandrito, Sandro, and Nelly.
 Good reunion.

 No comments: